-Shawn Michael Bullock attended the University of Waterloo from 1995-2000 as a part of the Waterloo-Queen’s Science Teaching Option.
-He completed an Honours Co-operative degree in Physics, with a focus on astrophysics.
-In 1997-1998, he was fortunate to be a part of a radically restructured B.Ed. program at Queen’s University that placed teacher candidates in host schools on the first day of school.
-These early lessons in the power of learning from experience had a profound impact on how Shawn thinks about teaching and learning.
+I (Shawn Michael Bullock) attended the University of Waterloo (Waterloo, Ontario, Canada) from 1995-2000 as a part of the Waterloo-Queen’s Science Teaching Option.
+I completed an Honours Co-operative degree in Physics, with a focus on astrophysics.
+In 1997-1998, I was fortunate to be a part of a radically restructured B.Ed. program at Queen’s University (Kingston, Ontario, Canada) that placed teacher candidates in host schools on the first day of school.
+These early lessons in the power of learning from experience had a profound impact on how I thinks about teaching and learning.

-Shawn enrolled in the Ph.D. program at Queen’s University in 2005 as a curriculum studies major and a cognitive studies minor whose research interests included teacher education, self-study of teacher education practices, physics education research, and science education.
-He pursued a SSHRC-funded research program designed to elicit teacher candidates’ perceptions of how professional knowledge is constructed in a preservice teacher education program.
-One signficant finding from his study is that a coherent approach to teaching a preservice methods course can have a significant impact on how teacher candidates understanding and construct professional knowledge of teaching and learning.
-Shawn’s dissertation was honoured with an Award of Excellence from the Canadian Assocation of Teacher Education (CATE) division of the Canadian Society for Studies in Education (CSSE).
+In 2005 I enrolled in the Ph.D. program at Queen’s University as a curriculum studies major and a cognitive studies minor whose research interests included teacher education, self-study of teacher education practices, physics education research, and science education.
+I pursued a SSHRC-funded research program designed to elicit teacher candidates’ perceptions of how professional knowledge is constructed in a preservice teacher education program.
+One significant finding from my study was that a coherent approach to teaching a preservice methods course can have a significant impact on how teacher candidates understanding and construct professional knowledge of teaching and learning.
+My dissertation was honoured with an Award of Excellence from the Canadian Association of Teacher Education (CATE) division of the Canadian Society for Studies in Education (CSSE).

-After completing his Ph.D., Shawn was an Assistant Professor of Science Education at the University of Ontario Institute of Technology (UOIT) from July 1, 2009 to August 31, 2012.
+After completing my Ph.D., I was an Assistant Professor of Science Education at the University of Ontario Institute of Technology (UOIT) (Oshawa, Ontario, Canada) from July 1, 2009 to August 31, 2012.
 I contributed to the teacher education (B.Ed.) program and the graduate program in adult education and digital technologies, which was taught synchronously and asynchronously online.

-As a result of his longstanding interest in the history and philosophy of science and technology and a desire to augment his research program, Shawn enrolled in the graduate program at the Institute for the History and Philosophy of Science and Technology (IHPST) at the University of Toronto in the Fall of 2011.
-He graduated with an M.A. in the History and Philosophy of Science and Technology in November, 2012.
+As a result of my longstanding interest in the history and philosophy of science and technology and a desire to augment my research program, I enrolled in the graduate program at the Institute for the History and Philosophy of Science and Technology (IHPST) at the University of Toronto (Toronto, Ontario, Canada) in the Fall of 2011.
+I graduated with an M.A. in the History and Philosophy of Science and Technology in November, 2012.
 Particular areas of expertise include the history of physics in the 19th century, the history of engineering education, and the development of the modem in the early Cold War.